 It is proposed that the calculation of the final Reference Price for a given Entry Point or Exit point cannot be zero.
-If application of the CWD methodology derives a zero price as a result of the FCC value or the Existing Contracts (EC) influencing the CWD calculation (see below), then the Reference Price to be used for such points will be based upon the price for the closest (in terms of Weighted Average Distance as opposed to geographically) non-zero priced Entry Point (for an Entry Point) or the closest non-zero priced Exit Point (for an Exit Point).
+Where a zero price arises as a result of the FCC value or the Existing Contracts (EC) influencing the Postage Stamp calculation (see below), then the Reference Price to be used for such points will be the Entry Point Postage Stamp price (for an Entry Point) or the Exit Point Postage Stamp price (for an Exit Point).